ericwikman/cinque.xyz/docs/Roadmap.md

 - [ ] Fill
 - [ ] Distribution

-### v1.5 - Database Management System
+## v1.5 - Database Management System

-Database Management functionality is a prretty impressive feature to add to a spreadsheet by todays standards, and justifies the price that was being charged for the product (around \$1k in 2020 dollars).
+Database Management functionality is a pretty impressive feature to add to a spreadsheet by today's standards, and justifies the price that was being charged for the product (around \$1k in 2020 dollars).

 - [ ] Database
   - [ ] Sort